By: Caitlin Sweeney, Ed.S.

 Technology Association of Oregon (TAO): This regional association supports professionals in the tech sector through industry promotion, professional networking opportunities, and talent development.
 Cathi Row encourages those interested in technology to volunteer with the group as a way of building connections.

-PDX Women in Tech (PDXWIT): This community-based organization comes highly recommended by Verne Lindner, Former Senior UX Designer at Puppet Inc., for female-identified tech professionals.
+PDX Women in Tech (PDXWIT): This community-based organization comes highly recommended by Verne Lindner, Former Senior UX Designer at Puppet Inc., for womxn in tech.
 Among its many unique offerings is its Mentorship Program, which identifies members’ professional strengths and areas of need and pairs them with a mentor or mentee.

 Calagator: Calagator provides a unified calendar of events for those in the tech community.